Nice to meet you – נעים להכיר

 If you’re reading this, I am deeply moved that you are looking into therapy and investing in yourself.

-My name is Mayan Derhy, and I am a Relationship and Sex Therapist based in Tel Aviv.
-My work centers around Emotion-Focused Healing, ACT, and Mindfulness Tantric philosophy.
+My name is Mayan, and I am a Relationship and Sex Therapist based in Tel Aviv.
+I work with individuals and couples who want deeper, healthier relationships — with others and with themselves.

 “The quality of our relationships determines the quality of our lives.”